 Are you in the process of developing a new website?
 Once this work has been completed, many website owners make the mistake of not completing other necessary tasks that will help to make their website a success.
-Below are ten things you need to do after you develop a new website.
+Below are eight things you need to do after you develop a new website.

 Test Your Website

 Designing and developing a website is a big undertaking.
 It also means there could be issues you need to sort out, and errors that need to be fixed, during the development phase.
 It’s vital to test your website.
 It should be easy to navigate, there should be no broken links and your website should be responsive and should appear properly on all devices including smartphones, tablets, laptops and PC’s.

 Get a Second Opinion